-Here are some tips to augment your current recruitment efforts:
+Here are some suggestions to help you augment your current recruitment efforts:

-Invite employees to refer.
+Initiate employee referral and boomerang hire programs.
 Many companies have established referral programs that reward employees with a cash bonus (or some other reward) for tapping into their personal and online networks for promising candidates.
 Existing employees understand the company and the industry, and know what it takes to succeed in specific roles, so this is a valuable resource that shouldn't be overlooked.
-If you haven't yet initiated a referral program, investigate establishing one and emphasize its high priority with your workforce.
+If you haven't yet initiated a referral program, investigate establishing one and emphasize its high priority within your existing workforce.

-Ask employees to interview candidates.
-Why not invite some of your best employees to join in interviewing candidates?
-This approach offers unique perspectives and feedback on whether the interviewee is a good "fit" for your business.
+You can also infuse a fresh perspective into your recruiting by inviting some of your best employees to join in interviewing candidates.
+This approach offers unique perspectives and feedback on whether the interviewee is a good fit for your business.
 Your veteran employees are often more familiar with the specifics of the available position(s) and can help to identify potential hiring issues before you've committed to an underqualified candidate.
-Plus, if one of these candidates is hired, there's already an established "connection" with others on the team.
+Plus, if one of these candidates is hired, there's already an established connection with others on the team.

-Invite a candidate to lunch.
+Invite some industry connections to lunch.
 Formal job interviews can achieve certain objectives, such as determining how well a candidate reacts to the pressure of being questioned by one or more team members.
-But what about that candidate's less formal side?
-Taking this individual to lunch offers the opportunity to interact in a more informal setting, possibly even before a candidate has officially expressed interest in a position.
+But what about a candidate's less formal side?
+Taking individuals to lunch offers the opportunity to interact in a more informal setting, possibly even before a candidate has officially expressed interest in a position.
 This strategy also gives you the opportunity to convince potential connections why they should consider applying for open positions within your company, or you can take the opportunity to communicate your ideal hiring needs to others who may be able to send potential candidates to you directly.

-These days, creative recruitment can be as much about promoting your employer brand as it is about evaluating candidates for your open positions.
-The best employees--those with the most talent, loyalty, and leadership potential--can be very selective about where they choose to end up.
+These days, creative recruitment can be as much about promoting your brand as it is about evaluating candidates for your open positions.
+The best employees — those with the most talent, loyalty, and leadership potential — can be very selective about where they choose to end up.
 By using out-of-the-box recruiting strategies, you can put yourself in front of the best candidates and give your company a competitive hiring edge.